vEnhance/web.evanchen.cc/input/olympiad.md

   for people who are new to the scene.

 - <b>English</b> {{ handout_link("english") }}
   Notes on proof-writing style.
-These were used at MOP 2016, later updated March 2020.
+  These were used at [MOP](mop.html) in 2016, later updated March 2020.

+- <b>Intro to Proofs for the Morbidly Curious</b> {{ handout_link("NaturalProof") }}
+  An excessively long description of how mathematical proofs work in theory and in practice.

 - <b>From the Author's Side: Thoughts on Problem Writing</b> {{ handout_link("ProblemWrite") }}
   A short philosophical blurb about writing problems